 While this is a mobile app for which internet is normally required (buy a Philippine e-sim through airalo.com), but in the case of Manila airport, you'll also find kiosks with the green Grab logo in front of all terminals, where the attendant will call the car for you and you'll pay the predetermined price in cash.

-However, the fare through the app is lower than if you order Grab from an attendant.
+However, the fare through the app is lower than if you order Grab from the attendant.

 To downtown Manila, you'll pay roughly the following prices.